PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 11:10:48
+Last updated: 2024-04-08 11:11:21
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar